 We pay this benefit if the life insured:

-- is totally disabled before the cover expiry date and - has to be transported to a hospital within Australia in an emergency because of the condition which caused their total disability.
+- is totally disabled before the cover expiry date for income protection and - has to be transported to a hospital within Australia in an emergency because of the condition which caused their total disability.

 The benefit is \$500.